ggxchain/documentation/src/developer-documentation/keys/ggx-explorer-create-keys.md

 Please note, that a Multisig account doesn't have a private key.
 Instead, it is identified by a combination of its signatories' addresses and a threshold, which represents the minimum number of signatories required to approve a transaction.

-The identifier (or address) of a multisig wallet is derived from the addresses of the signatories and the threshold using a deterministic function.
-This identifier can be calculated by anyone who knows the addresses of the signatories and the threshold, but it does not provide any control over the multisig wallet.
+The identifier (or address) of a Multisig wallet is derived from the addresses of the signatories and the threshold using a deterministic function.
+This identifier can be calculated by anyone who knows the addresses of the signatories and the threshold, but it does not provide any control over the Multisig wallet.

 #### Proxied Accounts